cardillan/mindcode/README.markdown

   code (specified in Mindcode or Mindustry Logic language) and linked blocks.
 * [Data flow optimization](doc/syntax/SYNTAX-5-OTHER.markdown#data-flow-optimization).
-This optimization optimizes and streamlines complex expressions, eliminates unnecessary variables and instructions, and reuses common cde fragments, significantly improving the quality of generated mlog code.
+This optimization optimizes and streamlines complex expressions, eliminates unnecessary variables and instructions, and reuses common cde fragments, significantly improving the quality of the generated mlog code.

 A [changelog](CHANGELOG.markdown) is now maintained for releases.